-If you’re interested in speaking at ONA20, please make your pitches through the Suggestion Box.
-Anyone can submit a proposal and all submissions will be read and reviewed by the volunteer ONA20 Program Committee.
+For those interested in speaking at ONA20, pitches are made through the Suggestion Box.
+Anyone can submit a proposal and all submissions will be read and reviewed by the volunteer ONA20 Program Team.

 Before you make your proposal, consider the following questions: